stefanprodan/openfaas-gke/README.md

 This setup is optimized for production use:

 * Kubernetes multi-zone cluster
-* OpenFaaS gateway API and UI are username/password protected
+* OpenFaaS system API and UI are username/password protected
 * all OpenFaaS components have 1GB memory limits
 * the gateway read/write timeouts are set to one minute
 * asynchronous function calls with NATS streaming and three queue workers
+* optional GKE Ingress controller with Let's Encrypt TLS

 ### Create a GCP project